 Jane Huang, M.D. has served as a member of our board of directors since June 2021.
 Dr. Huang is an experienced biotech executive and proven leader throughout the development life cycle of multiple oncology therapeutics globally.
-She currently serves as President and Chief Medical Officer of Prelude Therapeutics Incorporated, a clinical stage precision oncology company.
-From September 2016 until March 2022, Dr. Huang served as Chief Medical Officer, Hematology at BeiGene, Ltd. At BeiGene, Dr. Huang oversaw hematology drug development, and played a key role in the first approval of tislelizumab, BeiGene's PD-1 inhibitor as well as zanubrutinib, BeiGene's BTK inhibitor.
+Since April 2022, she has served as President and Chief Medical Officer of Prelude Therapeutics Incorporated, a clinical stage precision oncology company.
+From September 2016 until March 2022, Dr. Huang was Chief Medical Officer, Hematology at BeiGene, Ltd. At BeiGene, Dr. Huang oversaw hematology drug development, and played a key role in the first approval of tislelizumab, BeiGene's PD-1 inhibitor as well as zanubrutinib, BeiGene's BTK inhibitor.
 Prior to joining BeiGene, Dr. Huang was Vice President and Head of Development at Acerta Pharma B.V., where she oversaw global clinical development of the BTK inhibitor acalabrutinib.
 Previously, she served as Group Medical Director at Genentech (a member of the Roche Group) where she played a leading role in drug development programs for several molecules at all stages of development, including venetoclax and obinutuzumab.
-Dr. Huang also currently serves as a Clinical Assistant Professor (adjunct), Thoracic Oncology, at Stanford University.
+Dr. Huang also serves on the board of directors of 858 Therapeutics, Inc. and serves as a Clinical Assistant Professor (adjunct), Thoracic Oncology, at Stanford University.
 She received her B.S. from Stanford University and her M.D. from University of Washington School of Medicine.
 She is board certified in hematology, oncology, and internal medicine, and she completed her residency in Internal Medicine and fellowships in Hematology and Oncology at Stanford University.
 Our nominating and corporate governance committee and board of directors believe that Dr. Huang's pharmaceutical and biotechnology industry experience qualifies her to serve on our board of directors.